-Both landlords and tenants need to consider taking out insurance and we strongly recommend all of our landlords cover themselves by taking out landlord insurance.
+Both landlords and tenants need to consider taking out insurance.
+We strongly recommend all of our landlords cover themselves by taking out landlord insurance.
 Below we provide you with a few tips on what you need to consider when talking to insurance companies.

 Even with the best tenants, the best property manager and the best landlords, damage can occur (and likely will at some point).
 Whether the damage is accidental or deliberate, Landlords should insure their rental property against any damage.